So, it is time to try to start the car...

 When I ran the EWS output (marked yellow in the above diagrams) directly to the starter I got a single click at starter.
 However, with the way I configured it originally, it did not click when ran through the starter...

-First step was to find the X33 junction - it's the black plug under the steering column, then I verified this was the correct wire I needed with a continuity tester
+In tracing the problem I realized the first step was to find the X33 junction - it's the black plug under the steering column, then I verified this was the correct wire I needed with a continuity tester

 Now that I found the pin, the next step was to de-pin it from the harness.
 This is it loose and ready to pull out